ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Objectives

-Elicit end users' needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model?, How do the ONNX model impact these activities?
+Elicit end users' needs related to the ONNX format, i.e., What are the activities using ONNX models?
+What are the evidences required by certification authorities that involve the ONNX model?
+How do the ONNX model impact these activities?

 #### Rationale